Electricity market and exchange price

 Exchange price of electricity

-The exchange price of electricity changes every hour as a result of supply and demand
+The exchange price of electricity changes every 15 minutes as a result of supply and demand.

 Exchange price formation